✍️AI-Supported Topic Exploration

 Step 1: Explore a Topic and Refine a Research Direction

 You can begin with a topic, question, or general area of interest.
-The goal in this step is to move from a broad idea to a
+The goal in this step is to move from a broad idea to a question that is focused enough to research and write about.

 Consensus is an optional tool for turning a topic or rough question into a researchable direction.